DataDog/integrations-extras/upbound_uxp/README.md

 OR

-Copy the build artifact to an agent container, that may be running in Kubernetes with the following command.
+Copy the build artifact to an agent container that may be running in Kubernetes with the following command.
 ```
 kubectl -n <MONITORING_NAMESPACE>